Adverse inference

 Adverse inference is a legal inference, adverse to the concerned party, drawn from silence or absence of requested evidence.
 It is part of evidence codes based on common law in various countries.

-According to Lawvibe, "the 'adverse inference' can be quite damning at trial.
-Essentially, when plaintiffs try to present evidence on a point essential to their case and can't because the document has been destroyed (by the defendant), the jury can infer that the evidence would have been adverse to (the defendant), and adopt the plaintiff’s reasonable interpretation of what the document would have said...."

 In the United States

-The United States Court of Appeals for the Eighth Circuit pointed out in 2004, in a case involving spoliation (destruction) of evidence, that "the giving of an adverse inference instruction often terminates the litigation in that it is 'too difficult a hurdle' for the spoliating party to overcome.
-The court therefore concluded that the adverse inference instruction is an 'extreme' sanction that should 'not be given lightly'...."
-However, Adverse Inference does not apply in criminal actions where an individual asserts the Fifth Amendment right against self incrimination, but may be used in civil actions only.
+Adverse inference applies in United States civil trials, but not criminal trials; criminal defendants are protected by the Fifth Amendment, which guarantees a right against self-incrimination (including self-incrimination by way of silence).

-This rule applies not only to evidence destroyed but also to evidence existing but not produced by the party as well as to evidence under a party's control but not produced.
+In civil trials, adverse inference may be imposed as a sanction by the court in reaction to spoliation, such as willful destruction of relevant emails.
+In this case, the court may direct a jury to assume that the evidence that was destroyed was negative for the destroying party, i.e., that it was destroyed to hide something.
+This applies not only to evidence destroyed but also to evidence existing but not produced by the party as well as to evidence under a party's control but not produced.
 See Notice to produce.
-The adverse inference is based upon the presumption that the party who controls the evidence would have produced it, if it had been supportive.
+The adverse inference is based upon the presumption that the party who controls the evidence would have produced it if it had been supportive to their case.

-Adverse inference can also apply to a witness known to exist but the party refuses to identify or produce, where it is also known as the Missing-Witness Rule, or the Empty-Chair Doctrine.
+Adverse inference can also apply to a witness who is known to exist whom a party refuses to identify or produce.
+In such a case it is also known as the Missing-Witness Rule, or the Empty-Chair Doctrine.